 Bringing Back Native Species

 Such citizen scientists can use the iNaturalist app to upload image records of plants and animals sighted at NRS reserves.
-Volunteers at Sagehen Creek Field Station, for example, have already documented 426 taxa in 1,979 total observations.
-Information on the presence and absence of reserve biota helps researchers evaluate ecosystem health and monitor the impacts of climate change and other stressors on California's biodiversity.
+Volunteers at Sagehen Creek Field Station, for example, have documented more than 800 taxa over thousands of observations.
+Information on the presence and absence of reserve biota helps researchers evaluate ecosystem health and monitor the impacts of climate change and other stressors on California’s biodiversity.